U.S. Route 50 in the District of Columbia: Route description

-US 50 enters the District of Columbia from Arlington, Virginia, merging with I-66 on the Theodore Roosevelt Bridge over the Potomac River.
-US 50 traffic exits I-66 onto Constitution Avenue along the north side of the National Mall, passing the Lincoln Memorial, the Vietnam Veterans Memorial, the White House, the World War II Memorial, and the Washington Monument, then traveling between Federal Triangle's office buildings on the north and the Smithsonian Institution's National Museum of American History, National Museum of Natural History, and a National Gallery of Art sculpture garden to its south.
+US 50 enters Washington, D.C. from Arlington, Virginia, merging with I-66 on the Theodore Roosevelt Bridge over the Potomac River.
+US 50 traffic exits I-66 onto Constitution Avenue along the north side of the National Mall, passing the Lincoln Memorial, the Vietnam Veterans Memorial, the White House, the World War II Memorial, and the Washington Monument, then traveling between Federal Triangle's office buildings on the north and the Smithsonian Institution's National Museum of African American History and Culture, National Museum of American History, National Museum of Natural History, and a National Gallery of Art sculpture garden to its south.

-Near the National Gallery of Art, US 50 turns left onto 6th Street NW, and after several blocks, right onto New York Avenue.
+Near the National Gallery of Art, US 50 turns left on 6th Street NW, and after several blocks, right onto New York Avenue NW.
 The northern terminus of I-395 is at a signaled intersection with New York Avenue and 4th Street NW.
-At that intersection, traffic from New York Avenue in either direction may turn south onto I-395, but traffic on northbound I-395 may turn only right (east) onto New York Avenue, but not west toward downtown Washington.
-US 1 northbound runs concurrently with US 50 along Constitution Avenue from 14th Street NW to 6th Street NW, and along 6th Street from Constitution Avenue to New York Avenue.
+At that intersection, traffic from New York Avenue in either direction may turn south onto I-395, but traffic on northbound I-395 may turn only right (east) onto New York Avenue, but not west toward Downtown Washington.
+US 1 northbound runs concurrently with US 50 along Constitution Avenue NW from 14th Street NW to 6th Street NW, and along 6th Street NW from Constitution Avenue NW to New York Avenue NW.